ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 the value of the CBOR byte string used as scope encodes the CBOR array \[* \[Toid, Tperm\]\], where each \[Toid, Tperm\] element corresponds to one scope entry.

-Then, for each scope entry, the following applies.
+Then, the following applies for each admin scope entry intended to express authorization information for an Administrator, as defined in this document.

-* The object identifier ("Toid") is specialized as a CBOR text string, specifying a wildcard pattern P for the scope entry.
-The pattern P is intended as a template for group names.
+* The object identifier ("Toid") is specialized as either of the following, and specifies a group name pattern P for the admin scope entry.

+   - The CBOR simple value "true" (0xf5), indicating the wildcard pattern.
+That is, any group name matches with this group name pattern.

+   - A CBOR text string, indicating an exact group name as a literal string.
+That is, only one specific group name matches with this group name pattern.

+   - A tagged CBOR data item, indicating a more complex group name pattern with the semantics specified by the CBOR tag.
+For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 35, thus indicating that the group name pattern is a regular expression (see {{Section 3.4.5.3 of RFC8949}}).
+In case the AIF specific data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be conveyed, for example, in a nested JSON object.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the wildcard pattern P. The value Q is computed as follows.
+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the pattern P. The value Q is computed as follows.

    - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Admin Permissions" registry, for which this document defines the entries in {{fig-permission-values}}.